From Shadows — Submission Package

 Chapter 1: The Language of Shadows

 I was ten years old when we left the States and moved back to Quebec in December of 1980.
 The shift had been gradual, a slow migration east from the sun-drenched familiarity of California through the crisp air of Massachusetts to the quiet woods of New Hampshire.
 But nothing prepared me for stepping off the plane in Montreal.
 The air hit my lungs like a physical blow, a jarring cold that settled deep in my bones, stealing the breath from my chest.
 All around us, the world was muffled by the heavy silence of snowfall, an emptiness so profound it felt like an absence.
-My sister and I stood together, our small bodies huddled against the unfamiliar chill, both of us holding a silent question: what now?
+My younger sister and I stood together, our small bodies huddled against the unfamiliar chill, both of us holding a silent question: what now?
 We weren’t especially close, our bond more a pact forged by shared circumstances than a closeness chosen freely.
 Yet in that moment, under the vast, indifferent Quebec sky, we were all we had, clinging to each other in a world that felt suddenly, terrifyingly new.

-As a child, my understanding of geography was shaped by longing.
-I didn’t truly know where we were heading; I simply heard 'South Shore' and immediately conjured images of something warm, almost tropical, like the California I had missed so desperately.
-I believe my parents, perhaps out of kindness, allowed me to cling to that comforting illusion.
+I believe my parents, perhaps out of kindness, allowed me to cling to that feeling.
 At first, it even felt like an adventure, a return to roots too ephemeral for my young memory to fully grasp.
 But then the Quebec winter descended, and the weather wasn’t just a detail; it was a brutal, physical betrayal, a cold slap of reality.
 And so too was everything that followed.
 Something precious within me, something literal, idealistic, and deeply hopeful, was profoundly hurt by that lie.
 Not the deliberate cruelty of a person, but the uncaring, almost accidental cruelty of a world that tells you one thing, then delivers another, and then, effortlessly, forgets the wound it inflicted.

 When I started high school, my father sometimes drove me.
 When he pulled up in an Audi, classmates noticed, and I was seen as someone well off.
 I didn’t particularly like the attention; being looked at that way made me uncomfortable.
 There were times before I got out of the car when he would press money into my hand for lunch and tell me to get what I wanted.